 Rebel Six Outdoors Spice Rubs – Hunting is a big deal in Michigan.
 A good friend turned us on to Rebel Six Outdoors Spice Rubs that boost the natural flavors in your wild game and add zing to your grocery meat counter selections as well.
 We especially love the blends designed just for the mild, tender fish found in the Great Lakes.
 Their combo packs make superb gifts.

 Shinola – Shinola is on a quest to make the Motor City known for much smaller motors – the kinds that power bicycles and watches.
 While the original Shinola brand was known for shoeshine, the name was acquired and relaunched in 2011 as a home for meticulously crafted watches and bicycles, all assembled in Detroit.
-Don't miss our source guide for bicycles made in the USA.
+Don't miss our source guides for bicycles made in the USA and American made watches.

 Stormy Kromer – While the Original Stormy Kromer Cap was created by George “Stormy” Kromer and his wife Ida in Kaukauna, Wisconsin, this iconic cap has long been the official “unofficial” cap of the U.P. and made its home in Ironwood in 2001.
 Once worn just by your Grandpa, it is now embraced by hipsters, moms, and outdoor enthusiasts across the country.
 The product line has expanded and now includes coats, bags, shirts, mittens and more, all cut and sewn in Michigan and Wisconsin.